 Clusters can be worked in the round to make a square pattern, or in rows to vary in shape.
 If you work in the round, you will increase the number of granny clusters in each round to make your granny square larger and larger.

 If you prefer a video tutorial, you may find something that suits you on Youtube.
-Just search for How to crochet a granny square, and you should find something that works.
-I just find that these step-by-step instructions get the tutorial across better then video.
+Simply search for 'How to crochet a granny square,' and you should find something that works.
+I find that these step-by-step instructions get the tutorial across better than video.

 What yarn do I need to crochet a simple granny square?